St. Patrick’s Day Events in Savannah

 Friday, March 10, 2017 | 8 p.m.

 Kick off your St. Patrick’s Day celebrations with the Irish Heritage Dance at 8 p.m. on Friday, March 10, 2017 at Alee Shriner’s Temple.
-Join in celebrations and see some of the area’s best Irish dancers, of all ages, show off their heritage, tradition and talent at this fun event.
+Join in the fun with the Irish Heritage Society and see some of the area’s best Irish dancers, of all ages, show off their heritage, tradition and talent at this fun event.

 The Craft Brew Races are a celebration of local craft brewing, an active lifestyle and the surrounding community.
 This fun event at the Savannah International Trade & Convention Center consists of a timed 5k road race, which awards finishers with a medal that doubles as a bottle-opener and a pint glass to enjoy samples from 30+ breweries at the three-hour craft beer festival, which follows, featuring live music, food trucks and more.